-ART-330 Photographic Techniques & Processes
+ART-330 Photographic Techniques & Processes (3.00 cr.)

 The emphasis in this course will vary by semester through exploration of different photographic techniques and processes.
 The student will work to achieve distinctive personal style for portfolio development.
 [ART-230 is not required to take this course.]
 May be repeated for credit.
 Studio fee assessed.
 Prerequisite: ART-130.